microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chatmessage-post.md

 <!-- { "blockType": "permissions", "name": "chatmessage_post" } -->
 [!INCLUDE [permissions-table](../includes/permissions/chatmessage-post-permissions.md)]

+> [!NOTE]
-> **Note**: The Group.ReadWrite.All permission is supported only for backward compatibility.
+> - The Group.ReadWrite.All permission is supported only for backward compatibility.
 We recommend that you update your solutions to use an alternative permission listed in the previous table and avoid using these permissions going forward.

-> **Note**: Application permissions are *only* supported for [migration](/microsoftteams/platform/graph-api/import-messages/import-external-messages-to-teams).
+> - Application permissions are *only* supported for [migration](/microsoftteams/platform/graph-api/import-messages/import-external-messages-to-teams).
 In the future, Microsoft may require you or your customers to pay additional fees based on the amount of data imported.

 ### Permissions for chat
 <!-- { "blockType": "permissions", "name": "chatmessage_post_2" } -->